bottkars/dps-modules/README.md

 # dps_modules

-This Repo contains Task and Functions that can be used in Concourse CI/CD, or any other Automation Solution, in bash
+This Repo contains Task and Functions that can be used in Concourse CI/CD, or any other Automation Solution, from bash

 ## Requirements
-Requires jq to be installed in the calling shell
+Requires jq to be installed in the calling shell / task /container

 ## usecase

-[functions from](./ci/functions) can be sourced locally for testing purposes, and provide Wrappe(s) around curl and ReST API(s)
+[functions](./ci/functions) can be sourced locally for testing purposes, and provide Wrappe(s) around curl and ReST API(s)

 Currently, parameters are ordered an not checked ( will be part of a later release)

 ## Examples

-Here are Some Examples for local testing
+Here are some examples for local testing

 ### PPDM